msheila1/cadastro-cliente/README.md

 # Angular 7- Cadastro de Clientes
-This is REGISTER CLIENT application built using Angular-7 and localstorage
+This is REGISTER CLIENT application built using Angular-7 and localstorage/Session Storage

 Clone or download the repo